f5devcentral/f5-velos-training/docs/introduction_new.rst

 The CX1610 VELOS chassis supports 32 slots in a 16RU footprint vs. only 8 slots in the VIPRION C4800 chassis.

+.. note:: The CX1610 chassis and BX520 blade are generally available with F5OS-C 1.8.1

 .. image:: images/velos_introduction/imagecx1610.png
   :align: center
   :scale: 70%